-The UK Green Building Council estimates that up to 95% of emissions from the built environment over the next 30 years could come from the buildings that exist today.
+The UK Green Building Council estimates that up to 95% of emissions from the built environment over the next 30 years could come from buildings that exist today.

 Most of the effort to decarbonise must therefore be focused on the energy efficiency retrofit of existing buildings.
-At least some retrofit work will be required on around 1.4 million residential and up to 100,000 non-residential buildings to reduce emissions over the next 30 years.
+At least some retrofit work will be required on around 27 million residential and two million non-residential buildings to reduce emissions over the next 30 years.
 Even with new ways of working, we will need to recruit, train and in some cases retrain large numbers of people to do the work.